 To ensure program fidelity and proper credit, the Residential Sex Offender Treatment Program must be delivered by Psychology Services.
+Please refer to PS 5324.10, Sex Offender Programs, for further guidance.

 SKILLS PROGRAM (RESIDENTIAL)

 The Skills Program is a unit-based, residential treatment program designed to improve the institutional adjustment of those who have intellectual and social impairments.
 Individuals with lower IQs, neurological deficits from acquired brain damage, fetal alcohol syndrome, autism spectrum disorder, and/or remarkable social skills deficits are more likely to be victimized and/or manipulated by those more sophisticated.
 As a result, they may be placed in the Special Housing Unit for their protection or may have frequent misconduct reports because of their limited decision-making skills.
 Only those who have a demonstrated need for the Skills Program and who are appropriate for housing in a medium or low security facility will be considered for participation.